+1 (song)

-"+1" is a single by French DJ and record producer Martin Solveig featuring British songstress Sam White (vocals).
+"+1" is a single by French DJ and record producer Martin Solveig featuring British singer Sam White (vocals).
 The track was released in France as a digital download on 6 July 2015.
 It was written by Solveig, Samantha Urbani and C. Low. "+1" peaked at number 31 on the French Singles Chart, and also charted in Belgium and the Netherlands.

-The song was given an official UK release on 4 December 2015, hoping to emulate the success of previous single "Intoxicated".
+The song was given an official UK release on 4 December 2015, hoping to emulate the success of the previous single "Intoxicated".

 Music video

-A music video to accompany the release of "+1" was first released onto YouTube on 8 June 2015 at a total length of three minutes and thirteen seconds.
+A music video to accompany the release of "+1" was first released on YouTube on 8 June 2015 at a total length of three minutes and thirteen seconds.